Resident Evil: The Final Chapter: Plot

-Dr. James Marcus, the founder of the Umbrella Corporation, had a daughter, Alicia, who was dying of progeria.
-Desperate to save her, Marcus confiscates an untested embryonic Umbrella project—the T-virus—created by his colleague Dr. Charles Ashford and uses it on Alicia and others with the disease.
-After one child treated with the virus becomes a zombie, Marcus immediately orders the project terminated, all data on it destroyed, and forbids Ashford from ever pursuing it again, devastating Ashford, who needed the T-virus to save his own daughter Angela.
-(Note: as depicted in Resident Evil: Apocalypse) Marcus's partner, Dr. Alexander Isaacs, has Marcus murdered by Albert Wesker, adopts Alicia, and takes over the Corporation.
+Dr. James Marcus, the founder of the Umbrella Corporation, is desperate to save his daughter, Alicia, who is dying of progeria.
+Marcus confiscates an untested embryonic Umbrella project—the T-virus—created by his colleague Dr. Charles Ashford and uses it on Alicia and others.
+After a child treated with the virus becomes a zombie, Marcus immediately orders the project terminated, all data on it destroyed, and forbids Ashford from ever pursuing it again, devastating Ashford, who needed the T-virus to save his own daughter.
+(Note: as depicted in Resident Evil: Apocalypse) Marcus's partner, Dr. Alexander Isaacs, has Marcus murdered by Albert Wesker, adopts Alicia, and takes over Umbrella.

-In the present, Alice awakens in the ruined White House, after Wesker betrayed her.
-(Note: as depicted in Resident Evil: Retribution) The Red Queen appears and tells her she has 48 hours to infiltrate the Hive, a facility beneath Raccoon City.
-The Umbrella Corporation has an airborne anti-virus that can kill every zombie but is waiting for the last few remaining humans to be wiped out.
-As her body carries the virus, Alice does not expect to live after the mission.
+In the present, Alice awakens in the ruined White House following a betrayal by Wesker.
+(Note: as depicted in Resident Evil: Retribution) The Red Queen program appears and recruits her to infiltrate the Hive, a facility beneath Raccoon City.
+(Note: as seen in Resident Evil) The Umbrella Corporation possesses an airborne antivirus capable of eliminating the T-virus plague, but is waiting for the world's few remaining humans to be wiped out in 48 hours.
+As her body carries the virus, Alice believes she will not survive, but accepts the mission regardless.

 While traveling, Alice is captured by Isaacs, learning the "Isaacs" she previously killed was a clone.
 (Note: as depicted in Resident Evil: Extinction) She escapes his convoy and reaches Raccoon City, where she meets a group of survivors: Doc, Abigail, Christian, Cobalt, Razor, and Claire Redfield, who survived the attack on Arcadia.
-(Note: as depicted in Resident Evil: Afterlife) Isaacs' convoy approaches, trailed by a horde of zombies.
-Alice and the group defeat them and retrieve Isaacs' few human captives, though Cobalt dies in the process.
-Alice and the crew enter the Hive, where Wesker is in control.
+(Note: as depicted in Resident Evil: Afterlife) Doc and Claire are in a relationship.
+Isaacs' convoy approaches, trailed by a horde of zombies.
+Alice and the group defeat them and retrieve Isaacs' few human captives, but Cobalt dies in the process.
+Alice and the crew enter the Hive, which Wesker controls from a central hub.
 He releases mutated guard dogs, killing Christian and a freed captive.